 In case it becomes necessary for you to book a new theory test, you’ll be able to do so online.
 All you need to do is visit the DVSA’s online booking system.
 Please note that while you can book a theory online, you can’t currently book or change a practical online.

-At the time of writing, theory tests are set to restart on Monday, 1st June.
-As such, you can book an appointment at any point after this date.
-However, the DVSA reserves the right to push this date back should the government extend social distancing restrictions.
+At the time of writing, theory tests are suspended until Friday, 3rd July.
+You can, however, book an appointment at any point after this date.
+The DVSA reserves the right to push this date back depending on government advice.

 If you do find yourself having to retake your test, be aware that the format will be slightly different.
 That’s because, since late 2018, the hazard perception section has included weather-related CGI clips.